courtzc/SmartBaton/DataCapture/DataCapture_README.md

 Go to `C:\Program Files\Ultraleap\ControlPanel\UnityApp` and open `Ultraleap Control Panel.exe` to see the UI interface.

+UPDATE 12/03/23:
+we might need an earlier version of leap. https://developer.leapmotion.com/releases.
+Download Windows 5.0.0.
+Go to `C:\Program Files\Leap Motion\Core Services` and open `Visualiser.exe` to see the UI interface.

+"there are a couple of interfaces to use our hand tracking with Matlab, this one (https://github.com/jeffsp/matleap) with uses our older V2 SDK (https://developer.leapmotion.com/legacy-v2/) or this newer version (https://github.com/tomh4/matleap) that have been updated to work with Orion V4 (https://developer.leapmotion.com/releases/leap-motion-orion-410-99fe5-crpgl).
+Unfortunately there is no Matlab interface that is compatible with Gemini V5 yet."

+clone this git repo into DataCapture (may not need to do again) follow the instructions:  https://github.com/tomh4/matleap

+- In matlab, run  `mex -setup C++`
+    ```
+    >> mex -setup
+    MEX configured to use 'Microsoft Visual C++ 2022 (C)' for C language compilation.

+    To choose a different language, select one from the following:
+    mex -setup C++ % click this one
+    mex -setup FORTRAN
+    MEX configured to use 'Microsoft Visual C++ 2022' for C++ language compilation.
+    ```

+- copy **LeapSDK** folder from the orion download into the matleap folder
+- **COPY `LeapC.dll` INTO THE MATLEAP DIRECTORY**!!
+- you should be able to then run the other stuff.

+#### Outdated
+*##### Leap C
 for code:
 make an empty C++ project
 add a .c file (you won't be able to do the next step til you do)